mattriley/agile-avatars/README.md

 _window_ is a global [God object](https://en.wikipedia.org/wiki/God_object) that makes it too easy to misplace responsibilities.
 For example, manipulating the DOM or making HTTP requests from anywhere in the application.

 The application has been designed to mitigate such misplaced responsibilities by avoiding the global window object altogether.
-The boot function expects a window object to be explicitly provided which is then passed to only the selected modules that are allowed to access it.
+The compose function expects a window object to be explicitly provided which is then passed to only the selected modules that are allowed to access it.

 While this helps be intentional of how window is accessed, it still doesn't prevent use of the global window object.
 So, in order to _detect_ inappropriate access, window is not made globally available in the unit tests.
 This is possible because the unit tests run on Node.js instead of a browser environment.
-JSDOM is used to emulate a browser and create a non-global window object to provide to the boot function.
+JSDOM is used to emulate a browser and create a non-global window object to provide to the compose function.
 This causes any code referencing the global window object to fail.

 ## module-composer